 Reminder: The forum is a great place to get tax questions answered and find a tax professional in your area.
-The more people the forum the more vibrant it will become.
+The more people active in the forum the more vibrant it will become.

 Today we have a first on The Wealthy Accountant: our first guest post.
 Offers to guest post are common once you reach modest traffic levels.
 Most offers are junk as they are nothing more than thinly disguised advertisements for things I do not approve of.
 (Anyone want me to promote forex trading?
 Thought so.)

 Then a young lady, Patricia Sanders, emailed asking kindly if she could write a post for me.
 I did a Google search of her work and found she has a modest online presence.
 She sounds young, but genuine.
 Her writing is basic, but I took a chance and invited her to send me an article.

 When I write I always try to find something few people are writing about.
 It is all about value.
 If I can share an idea with my readers I can make a difference, especially if it hasn’t been written to death before.
 I talk basic, but usually within the framework of a more complex financial or tax issue.
 Two things I shy away from—brevity and simplicity—works against me at times.
 My preference is for storytelling when attempting to convey a message.
 And no one had ever accused me of being brief.

 Then I read the submitted article from Patricia.
 Her message was brief and basic.
 This started me thinking.
 My readers need to hear the basics, too.
 Michael Jordan was not a superstar because he made three-point shots.
 He was a superstar because he made the free throws without thinking.
 He was a superstar because he made the layup without thinking.
 He was good because the basics became automatic.
 Patricia reminded me of this.